 - If you believe the pending operations are due to a misconfiguration of the business rules, you will need to revise those rules.
 Perhaps your business rule filters are too lax or too stringent.

-- If the pending activity is legitimate, then it may be that your target system thresholds are too low.
-You may choose to increase the thresholds in this case.
+- If the pending activity is legitimate, then your target system thresholds may be too low.
+You may need to increase them.

-- If the pending activity is legitimate, but outside of the daily norm (e.g., end of year exodus of temporary workers or students), you may choose to manually approve the activity.
-This may be done from the Blocked summary tab by clicking on the resume button for the entry in the summary table.
+- If the pending activity is legitimate, but outside of the daily norm (e.g., end of year departure of temporary workers or students), you may choose to manually approve the activity.
+To do so, select the system's blue resume button.